2000shivam659/Visual-StoryTeller-Image-Captions-Generator-/README.md

 * Activate the virtual environment
 * Install the required packages using pip install -r requirements.txt

-## Running the toolNavigate to the project directory
+## Running the tool

+* Navigate to the project directory
-Run the command python app.py in the terminal
+* Run the command python app.py in the terminal
-Open your web browser and go to http://localhost:5000 Upload an image and click on the 'Generate Captions' button to get the AI-generated captions for the image.
+* Open your web browser and go to http://localhost:5000
+* Upload an image and click on the 'Generate Captions' button to get the AI-generated captions for the image.

 ## Libraries used